 Our core values are: commitment, professionalism, community, pride in and enjoyment of our work.

-In terms of legal structure we are a company limited by guarantee, having charitable status.
+In terms of legal structure we are a company limited by guarantee, having charitable status (Registration Charity Number 20035983).
+Our Constitution sets out the rules and regulations which govern the operation of the company.
 Our board of Directors and Council is comprised of the Presidents and Provost of the Universities (and our Chief Executive, ex officio).

 Under the governance of our Council, we operate through a network of standing committees, sub committees and working groups, sharing information, approaches to problems and issues in addition to collaborating on projects designed to maximise the efficiency of resources across the sector.